brainomite/home-page/_posts/2021-02-24-wsl2-node-set-up.md

 1. Open ubuntu 20.04 LTS and go through initial setup for the user & password
 2. Run the below shell script, which must be copied into the terminal in one shot.
-While this is running move onto Installing [Windows Terminal](#windows-terminal)
+While this is running, optionally move onto Installing [Windows Terminal](#windows-terminal)

 #### Install Script